drewgillievfx/DrewGillie.com/_posts/2016-08-21-TV-Purchasing-Guide.md

 	Disadvantages

-    -In room lighting affects it, but handles it the best out of the 3 choices -Not the best for blacks and whites…………(colors…..of pixels..)
+    -In room lighting will affect it, but handles it the best out of the 3 choices -Not the best for black and white pixels

-#### OLED-organic light emmiting diode
+### OLED-organic light emmiting diode

 	Benefits